Share

 • Heart attack is to blame for more than 40 percent of those deaths, as about 325,000 people die before they reach the ER or hospital, the American Heart Association says.

-But many of those deaths can be prevented, and February - American Heart Month – is a good time to become more aware of the signs of a heart attack.
+But many of those deaths can be prevented and now is better than later to become more aware of the signs of a heart attack.

 Most folks know to look for typical symptoms, such as chest discomfort, pain in the arms or back and shortness of breath.